Concordium/concordium-swift-sdk/examples/CLI/README.md

 By default, the tool attempts to query the gRPC interface of a node running on `localhost:20000`.
 Use the options `--host` and `--port` (or a relay tool such as `socat`) to point it somewhere else.

-Use `concordium --help` to explore the full command interface.
+Use `concordium-example-client --help` to explore the full set of commands and arguments.

 The script [`./test.sh`](./test.sh) invokes all read-only commands.
 This will reveal if any of the commands exit with failure.